Imagine all the problems in the world that could improve if the focus shifted to prevention rather than reaction.

 “Should we eat toast or cereal for breakfast?”

 “Do you want to wear the blue or pink shirt today?”

 “Do you want to do your homework before or after dinner?”

 Of course, kids can’t make every decision for themselves, parents have to step in and make responsible choices.
 But simply giving them the opportunity to make a choice will have positive results and decrease the chance of a power struggle.

 Regular Undivided Attention

-You can also apply this idea in shorter time periods spread throughout the day; for example, take 3 minutes of every hour to stop and play or talk with your child.
-Consider it their daily (or hourly) medicine.
 Children desire their parent’s attention and they will consistently engage in behaviors to get that attention (good or bad behaviors).
-If they are getting their fill of attention for free (noncontingent reinforcement) then they will be less likely to engage in behaviors to get your attention through inappropriate ways.
+If they are getting their fill of positive attention (noncontingent reinforcement) then they will be less likely to engage in behaviors to get your attention through inappropriate ways.

 Preventative measures, in general, are sometimes harder to find the motivation for, but in the long-run they will be worth the investment.
 We will always have those days as parents when we don’t have the energy to do what we know we should do; no one is perfect!
 But if you invest in your relationship a little today you will see the benefits tomorrow (any beyond).
 I challenge you to practice these 4 preventative measures and see how your parenting energy shifts.
 You will notice your energy is spent more on enjoying your kids rather than managing them.
 Prevention pays off.